connectrpc/connect-go/README.md

 still applies, and any package that works with an `http.Server`, `http.Client`, or `http.Handler` also works with connect.

-For more on connect, including a walkthrough and a comparison to alternatives, see the [docs][].

 ## A Small Example

 Curious what all this looks like in practice?
 Here's a small h2c server: